determined-ai/determined/docs/setup-cluster/k8s/install-on-kubernetes.rst

                     operator: "Equal"
                     value: "prod"
                     effect: "NoSchedule"
+                  affinity:
+                  # Define an example node selector label.
+                     nodeSelectorTerms:
+                        kubernetes.io/hostname: "foo"
+                  # Define an example node affinity.
+                     nodeAffinity:
+                     requiredDuringSchedulingIgnoredDuringExecution:
+                        nodeSelectorTerms:
+                           - matchExpressions:
+                           - key: topology.kubernetes.io/zone
+                              operator: In
+                              values:
+                              - antarctica-west1
+                              - antarctica-east1

 #.
 Label/taint the appropriate nodes you want to include as part of each resource pool.

-For instance
-   you may add a taint like ``kubectl taint nodes prod_node_name pool_taint=prod:NoSchedule`` and the appropriate toleration to the PodTolerationRestriction admissions controller or in ``resourcePools.pool_name.task_container_defaults.gpu_pod_spec`` as above so it is automatically added to the pod spec based on which namespace (and hence resource pool) a task runs in.
+   #.
+For instance you may add a taint like ``kubectl taint nodes prod_node_name
+   pool_taint=prod:NoSchedule`` to add the appropriate toleration to the PodTolerationRestriction admissions controller or in ``resourcePools.pool_name.task_container_defaults.gpu_pod_spec`` as above so it is automatically added to the pod spec based on which namespace (and hence resource pool) a task runs in.

+   #.
+Adding node selector or node affinity logic to your resource pool will ensure that only nodes
+   that match this logic are selected.
+You may add a node selector like ``kubernetes.io/hostname = foo``, or match your resource pool to any nodes that match the ``topology.kubernetes.io/zone`` value in the set ``{antactica-west1, antarctica-east`}``.

 #.
 Add the appropriate resource pool name to namespace mappings in the ``resourcePools`` section of
    the ``values.yaml`` file in the Helm chart.